Checklist:

 Seams (backing only)

-• If you have a seam for your backing due to piecing two (or more) fabrics, decide if you want the seam lengthwise or crosswise.
-If you don't tell me, I'll assume based on the sizes of the fabric.
-If the width and length are about the same, I'll make a judgement call on what I think looks best based on directionality of the fabric design although in most cases I will go with vertical over horizontal*.
+• If you have a seam for your backing due to piecing two (or more) fabrics, decide if you want the seam lengthwise or crosswise and indicate on the intake form or pin (safety pins only please!) a note to what you consider the top edge.
+If you don't tell me, I'll assume based on the sizes of the fabric or if the fabric has a directional pattern.

 • Not absolutely required, but if your seam is created by sewing two selvedge edges together, stitch with a seam larger than needed to cover the puncture marks.
 Then trim your seam down to 1/2".
 Don't leave the selvedge in.
 If you don't trim, your backing will have puckers when quilted (or if not when quilted, then after a few washings).